 Income and expenses are presented on a net basis only when permitted under IFRS Standards, or for gains and losses arising from a group of similar transactions such as in the group's trading activity.

-(v) Impairment of loans and advances
+- (a) Accounting policy (cont'd) - (v) Impairment of loans and advances

 The group recognises loss allowances for expected credit losses ("ECL") on the following financial instruments.